krisdaye/ArgumentParser/README.md

 generate help and usage information when requested or when an input error occurs.
 Arguments and optional arguments can be either coded into the program or read in through an XML file via our XMLParser, which is included.
-This library provides the function of writing arguments defined in a program to an XML file.
+This XML parser also provides the function of writing arguments defined in a program to an XML file.
-The XML file is written in proper format automatically when the function is called.
 The goal of this library is to provide an easy and reliable source for any situation needing to parse values from a command line in Java.